mborkow-ebay/splunklogging/README.md

         </plugins>
     </build>

-The plugin assumes the XML file it will be converting to CSV is named testng-results.xml and is located in target/surefire-reports.
-The output CSV will be generated in the same directory and be named testng- results.csv.
+The plugin assumes the XML file it will be converting to JSON is named testng-results.xml and is located in target/surefire-reports.
+The output JSON will be generated in the same directory and be named testng- results.json.
 These three parameters can also be configured in your POM, in the plugin's block, with the following:

     <configuration>
         <fileLocation>location/on/disk</fileLocation>
 		<inputFile>test-results.xml</inputFile>
-		<outputFile>splunk-output.csv</outputFile>
+		<outputFile>splunk-output.json</outputFile>
     </configuration>

 ## USAGE
-Add the command line option "splunklogging:generate-csv" when running Maven.
+Add the command line option "splunklogging:generate-json" when running Maven.
 For example:

-    mvn failsafe:integration-test splunklogging:generate-csv
+    mvn failsafe:integration-test splunklogging:generate-json

-Your CSV will be generated and, if Splunk is monitoring that file, automatically indexed
+Your JSON will be generated and, if Splunk is monitoring that file, automatically indexed

 ## LICENSE
 License - Apache 2: http://www.apache.org/licenses/LICENSE-2.0